 The Meetup group gave us an excellent base and starting point, it also showed prospective members that this was already a popular working concept.
 We had members in our space every day, being productive and using the facilities.
 This has been a very effective tool, as well as the networking benefits of meeting other business owners and entrepreneurs.

 Q: So what are the results for the Cochrane coworking community?

 A: Kelly joined our Meetup group before we had our own space, shortly after leaving a ‘corporate’ job with a large PR & Marketing company in nearby Calgary.
 Kelly instantly connected with several members of the group, as they aligned well with her goal of supporting local businesses here in Cochrane.
 Kelly brings energy and enthusiasm to any projects she takes on, and this helped Kelly make strong connections with several clients.
 These included Cochrane Tourism and our very own Corner Coworking!

 We are lucky to have Kelly as a member at The Corner, I hope that we’ve played a small part in the success of Kelly’s company, KS Communications.

-Everyone in the emerging coworking industry knows that building a strong community is vital to long-term success.
+Everyone in the emerging coworking space industry knows that building a strong community is vital to long-term success.
 They also know how challenging it can be.
-Mark Eaton and The Corner Coworking are a great example of how this can be done - even without the shared workspace itself.
-Mark built a Meetup group to fulfill and personal need.
+Mark Eaton and The Corner Coworking are great examples of how this can be done - even without the shared workspace itself.
+Mark built a Meetup group to fulfill a personal need.
 He then persevered through a slow start, finally building momentum, a strong network, and ultimately a coworking space that launched with a thriving membership.

 How can you apply the experience of The Corner to help your serviced office business thrive?